-Angelina Jolie’s Tattoo Didn’t Stop Brad Pitt From Seeing Jennifer Aniston
+Angelina Jolie Secret Tattoo Didn’t Stop Brad Pitt From Seeing Jennifer Aniston

-It seems that after their split there is no residue or glimmer of love left for Brad Pitt in Angelina Jolie’s heart.
+It seems that after their split, there is no residue or glimmer of love left for Brad Pitt in Angelina Jolie’s heart.
 However, her back shows otherwise.
 Jolie, a few months prior to announcing her separation, had a great tattoo made on her back.
 Even if traces of love can be erased from the soul with some ease, the same does not happen to the tattooed skin.
 Here is a picture of Jolie’s remarkable tattoo.

 Never-before-seen pics show Angelina Jolie being 'bound' to Brad Pitt with symbolic tattoo months before they split https://t.co/PsaTEw0bON pic.twitter.com/CaOMKinfRN